Tuna0307/data-eng-team16.github.io/typst_poster/typst_poster.typ

 = Introduction
 <introduction>
 The Singapore public-housing market has undergone pronounced shifts from 2020 to 2024, driven by demographic trends such as population ageing, household "rightsizing," and policy changes like the rollout of the 2-Room Flexi Scheme.
 Our project builds on a Straits Times graphic (STRAITS TIMES GRAPHICS, 2025) that maps the #strong[percentage change in HDB resale prices by flat type] over this period.
-While that original visualization adeptly highlights the surge in small-flat prices, it omits context on transaction volumes, orders categories counter-intuitively, and relies on a uniform grey palette (with minimal accenting) that obscures meaningful above-/below-average patterns.

-We set out to reconstruct and enhance this chart in R, creating a #strong[publication-ready bar chart] that:

-+ Orders flat types by descending price growth \
-+ Uses a diverging/single-accent palette to spotlight key deviations from the mean \
-+ Directly labels every bar with its exact percentage and average annual deals \
-+ Anchors the narrative with a clear mean-change reference line
+Figure 1 illustrates the percentage change in resale prices by flat type—from 2020 to 2024—using data sourced from Data.gov.sg and Orangetee & Tie Research & Analytics.
+By comparing growth across 1‑room through Multi‑generation flats, this visualization highlights which segments have seen the strongest appreciation.
+We can build on this static snapshot by adding interactive filters, time-based x-axis and integrating transaction prices to deepen our insights into housing‑type–specific trends.

 = Original Visualisation
 <original-visualisation>